dmccreary/microsims/docs/glossary.md

 ## Terms and Definitions

-1. **Canvas**
-   - The area where all the drawing in p5.js takes place, foundational for simulations and UIs.

-2. **Rendering**
-   - How graphics are drawn on the canvas, including 2D and WEBGL (3D) in p5.js.

-3. **Event Handling**
-   - Responding to user actions like mouse clicks, key presses, or touch events for interactivity.

-4. **Animation**
-   - Creating motion and shape change, often through frame-by-frame updates.

-5. **Vector Graphics**
-   - Scalable graphics for rendering shapes, essential for simulations and UI elements.

-6. **Interactivity**
-   - Involves user input and system feedback, from simple clicks to complex gestures.

-7. **User Experience (UX) Design**
-   - Designing interfaces and simulations that are easy, intuitive, and enjoyable to use.

-8. **Responsive Design**
-   - Techniques ensuring simulations and UIs work well on various devices and screen sizes.

-9. **Simulation Fidelity**
-   - The degree to which a simulation replicates real-world processes or systems.

-10. **Performance Optimization**
-    - Techniques to make simulations and interfaces run smoothly, including code optimization.

-11. **Accessibility**
-    - Making simulations and UIs usable by people with a wide range of abilities.

-12. **Prototyping**
-    - Creating a preliminary model of a simulation or UI for exploring ideas and testing UX.

-13. **State Management**
-    - Tracking and updating the status of different elements and interactions in the system.

-14. **User Testing**
-    - Evaluating a simulation or interface by testing it with real users for feedback.

-15. **Interaction Design**
-    - Designing interactive digital products with logical and thought-out behaviors.
+#### Accessibility**

+Making simulations and UIs usable by people with a wide range of abilities.

+#### Animation**

+Creating motion and shape change, often through frame-by-frame updates.
+Animations with speed controls are a core element to good user experience design.

+#### Canvas

+The area where all the drawing in p5.js takes place.
+Setting up the correct canvas dimensions with a clear area for drawing and an area for simulation controls is foundational for simulations and good user experience design.

+#### Rendering

+How graphics are drawn on the canvas, including 2D and WEBGL (3D) in p5.js.
+Many of the lastest features of p5.js focus on allowing simulations to create complex simulations with fast rendering speed using the WebGL 3D libraries.

+#### Event Handling

+Responding to user actions like mouse clicks, key presses, or touch events for interactivity.

+#### Vector Graphics

+Scalable graphics for rendering shapes, essential for simulations and UI elements.

+#### Interactivity**

+Involves user input and system feedback, from simple clicks to complex gestures.

+#### User Experience (UX) Design**

+Designing interfaces and simulations that are easy, intuitive, and enjoyable to use.

+#### Responsive Design**

+Techniques ensuring simulations and UIs work well on various devices and screen sizes.

+#### Smart Board

+An interactive whiteboard, also known as an interactive board or smart board, is a large interactive display board in the form factor of a whiteboard.
+In many classrooms, an instructor can stand at the front of a classroom and move sliders below a simulation to control the simulation.

+For effective use of smart boards, we use a minimum text size of 16 for control labels and values.

+#### Simulation Fidelity

+The degree to which a simulation replicates real-world processes or systems.

+#### Slider

+A user interface control that allows a simulation parameter to vary from a minimum to a maximum value.
+Sliders have a default value and a value for incrementing the range.

+A slider is also called a "Range Control Slider", but in our examples we will just use the shorthand "slider".

+#### Performance Optimization

+Techniques to make simulations and interfaces run smoothly, including code optimization.

+#### Prototyping

+Creating a preliminary model of a simulation or UI for exploring ideas and testing UX.

+#### State Management

+Tracking and updating the status of different elements and interactions in the system.
+Many simulations use a mode variable to controls the state of a simulation.
+Examples of states include Running, Stopped and Step instructions.

+#### User Testing

+Evaluating a simulation or interface by testing it with real users for feedback.

+#### Interaction Design

+Designing interactive digital products with logical and thought-out behaviors.

+#### WebGL
+We Graphics Language (WebGL) is the name of the standard list of commands for drawing within web browsers.

 This glossary aims to provide a foundational understanding for effectively using the p5.js framework in creating high-quality simulations and user interfaces.